 These consolidated financial statements are prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The Company has incurred losses from inception and does not currently have the financial resources to sustain operations in the long-term.
-As shown in the financial statements, the Company has incurred a loss of \$1,649,589 for the year ended December 31, 2022 and, in addition the Company incurred losses of \$1,986,665 for the year ended December 31, 2021.
-As of December 31, 2022, the Company had an accumulated deficit of \$47,795,434 and working capital of \$415,417.
-As a result of the Company's current financial position and challenging access to capital, there can be no assurance that the Company will be able raise additional funds in the future, in which case the Company will be unable to meet its financial obligations.
-These material uncertainties raise substantial doubt upon the Company's ability to continue as a going concern.
-The financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.
+As shown in the financial statements, the Company has incurred a loss of \$591,212 for the year ended December 31, 2023 and, in addition the Company incurred losses of \$1,649,589 for the year ended December 31, 2022.
+As of December 31, 2023, the Company had an accumulated deficit of \$48,386,646 and a working capital deficiency of \$89,768.
+As a result of the Company's current financial position and challenging access to capital, there can be no assurance that the Company will be able to raise additional funds in the future, in which case the Company will be unable to meet its financial obligations.
+These material uncertainties raise substantial doubt about the Company's ability to continue as a going concern.
+The consolidated financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.
 The Company's ability to continue as a going concern is dependent upon its ability to generate sufficient cash flow to meet its obligations as they come due which management believes it will be able to do.
 To date, the Company has funded operations primarily through the issuance of common stock and warrants to outside investors and the Company's management.
 The Company believes that its operations will generate additional funds and that additional funding from outside investors and the Company's management will continue to be available to the Company when needed.